 Accommodation options for backpacking Colombia

-With tourism on the rise in Colombia and rapidly growing in popularity with backpackers there are plenty of budget options for travelers and while it’s not the most expensive it will be a constant expenditure.
+With tourism on the rise in Colombia and rapidly growing in popularity with backpackers there are plenty of budget options, and while it’s not the most expensive it will be a constant expenditure.
 If you’re looking to stay in a hostel I highly recommend you looking around in the general area once you arrive as many hostels offer cheaper prices at the door.